Jelly is a great way to learn about changes of state as first it dissolves in hot water and then sets to become solid as it cools.

 Suitable for KS1 – changes of state.

-Don’t forget to check out our other kitchen science posts.
+Don’t forget to check out my other kitchen science experiments.